The ARENA Advisory Panel provides advice to support the development and selection of projects and initiatives for funding by ARENA.

 Mr Cawley also has significant firsthand experience of innovation within the energy sector, with several new technologies and solutions delivered by his company as well as the new start-up.

-Mr Craig Chambers: Executive General Manager – Strategy, Portfolio & Innovation at Energy Queensland
+Mr Craig Chambers: Executive General Manager Strategy Portfolio and Innovation, Energy Queensland

 Mr Dahlenburg has experience in the impacts of integrating emerging technologies, like renewable energy and energy storage systems, into the electrical network.
 This includes the integration of these technologies in a wide variety of network infrastructure types commonly found in Australia such as urban, rural, single wire earth return (SWER) and remote networks.